 In 2012, WWT undertook a desk study, funded by WWT and Scottish Natural Heritage, which aimed to produce sensitivity maps based on the known feeding distribution of Pink-footed and Iceland Greylag Geese in Scotland, and included special reference to the SPA network (Mitchell 2012).
-A similar study was also undertaken in 2013, funded by WWT and Natural England, to develop sensitivity maps showing the known feeding areas of Pink-footed Geese in England (Brides et al. In prep.).
+A similar study was also undertaken in 2013, funded by WWT and Natural England, to develop sensitivity maps showing the known feeding areas of Pink-footed Geese in England (Brides et al. 2013.).
 The resulting sensitivity maps can be used to aid the location of onshore wind farms by providing an indication of where developments are most likely to come into conflict with Pink-footed and Greylag Geese.
 The maps are an indicative tool that enables the identification of areas where impacts of turbines on geese may be of concern.
 This work assists government to undertake a strategic approach to planning the location of wind farms in order to help safe-guard bird species.
-Download Mitchell (2012)
+Download Mitchell (2012) Download Brides (2013)

 Feeding areas for Dark-bellied Brent Geese around Special Protection Areas in the UK